openebs/velero-plugin/README.md

   _To store backup metadata and snapshot at same location, `BackupStorageLocation.prefix` and `VolumeSnapshotLocation.BackupPathPrefix` should be same._

 You can configure a backup storage location(`BackupStorageLocation`) similarly.
-Currently supported volumesnapshotlocations for velero-plugin are AWS, GCP and MinIO.
+Currently supported cloud-providers for velero-plugin are AWS, GCP and MinIO.

 ## Managing Backups
-Once the volumesnapshot location is configured, you can create the backup/restore of your CStor persistent storage volume.
+Once the volumesnapshotlocation is configured, you can create the backup/restore of your CStor persistent storage volume.

 ### Creating a backup
 To back up data of all your applications in the default namespace, run the following command: